lhhunghimself/lincs_docker_scripts/README.md

 ####2. dockerScripts_cpp_orig
   The python scripts used in the alignment phase have been rewritten in C++ for greater speed and are now multi-threaded.
 The analysis phase is the same R pipeline.
 The results are the same when using this or the dockerScripts_orig.
 ####3. dockerScripts_cpp
  Various improvements have been made upon the original implementation.
-Reads are separated by barcodes before alignment to  and counting to increase speed, reduce memory requirments and allow for greater parallelism.
-UMIs can now grouped by mapping position as well as the mapped gene for determining whether the read is artifactual
+Reads are separated by barcodes before alignment  and counting to increase speed, reduce memory requirments and allow for greater parallelism.
+UMIs can now grouped by mapping position as well as the mapped gene for determining whether the read is artifactual.

 In each directory there are 3 scripts:
 ####1. runAll.sh